pingzhili/openmoe-pt/README.md

 The official PyTorch implementation, with Colossal AI, can be found in [OpenMoE](https://github.com/XueFuzhao/OpenMoE).

-My reproduction focuses on simplifying integration with HuggingFace and other codebases.
+My reproduction focuses on simplifying integration with HuggingFace and PyTorch only.

 ## Example